CosmosContracts/old-website/README.md

 tg_link: This is a telegram link for your project (optional)

 address: This is the address for your contract, not the entire URL. (optional)

+github_link: This is the link for your github repo (optional)

 website_link: This is the url for your website (optional)